 Phases of a Clinical Trial

 Phase 2 trials continue to test the safety of the new agent and begin to evaluate how well it works against a specific type of cancer.
-In these trials, the new agent is given to groups of people with 1 type of cancer or related cancers, using the dosage found to be safe in phase 1 trials.
+In these trials, the new agent is given to groups of people with a certain type of cancer or related cancers, using the dosage found to be safe in Phase 1 trials.
 Phase 2 cancer trials usually have less than 100 participants.

 Phase 3 trials focus on learning how a new treatment compares with standard, or the most widely accepted, treatment.
 Researchers want to learn whether the new treatment is better than, the same as, or worse than the standard treatment.

-- The other group gets the new treatment being tested (investigational group)
+- group 2 gets the new treatment being tested (investigational group)

 Phase 4 trials are used to further evaluate the long-term safety and effectiveness of a treatment.
 Less common than Phase 1, 2, and 3 trials, Phase 4 trials take place after the new treatment has been approved for standard use.